 7 things you didn't know about Guadalcanal

-The Guadalcanal campaign was fought from August of 1942 until February of 1943.
-During those seven months 60,000 U.S. Marines and soldiers killed about 20,000 of the 31,000 Japanese troops on the island.
+The Guadalcanal campaign began exactly 76 years ago today and lasted until February of 1943.
+During those seven months, 60,000 U.S. Marines and soldiers killed about 20,000 of the 31,000 Japanese troops on the island.